How long have you been teaching piano?

 How do I get started?

 Email me.
-I will respond with more detailed studio policies, including tuition amounts.
-From there, we can discuss scheduling and set a date to meet here at my studio.
+I will respond with tuition costs and more detailed studio policies, if desired.
+If there is an opening, we can discuss a potential start date.
 Potential students who cannot find an opening in my schedule can opt to join a waitlist.

 What are your expectations for students?